jerwinIT/task-management-exam/README.md

 A fullstack task management application built as part of a practical fullstack development assessment.

-The application allows users to create, manage, search, filter, and persist tasks through a React/Next.js frontend, NestJS REST API, Prisma ORM, and PostgreSQL database.
+The application allows users to create, manage, search, filter, and persist tasks through a Next.js frontend, NestJS REST API, Prisma ORM, and Supabase PostgreSQL database.

 ## Features

-- Create a task
+- Create tasks
 - Edit task title and description
 - Mark tasks as Completed or Incomplete
 - Delete tasks
-- Search tasks by title
+- Search tasks by title and description
 - Filter tasks by:
   - All Tasks
   - Incomplete
   - Completed

-- Combine search and filtering
+- Combine search and status filtering
-- Input validation
+- Request validation
 - API error handling
+- Task not found handling
 - PostgreSQL data persistence

 > Authentication, due dates, categories, priorities, and other features outside the assessment requirements are intentionally not included.

+---

 ## Tech Stack